 - Face sits a bit open at the address

-We love the solid and powerful feel this driver has at impact.
+I love the solid and powerful feel this driver has at impact.
 It feels stable in your hands and gives you good control over the ball.

 Callaway upgraded the Flash Face design for this revamped version.
 That gives you fast ball speeds off the clubface and helps with consistency.